tfmortie/uaml/README.md

 # Uncertainty-Aware Machine Learning

-**uaml** is a Python module for easy yet highly effective uncertainty-aware machine learning based on probabilistic ensembles.
+**uaml** is a Python module for easy and effective uncertainty-aware machine learning based on probabilistic ensembles.
 Currently, it is built on top of scikit-learn and supports all probabilistic base classifiers. **Important: work in progress.**

 ## Installation